Different

 you probably will opt for the acrylic mat.
 A commercial one or the

-page also exists in a translation by Andrei Pominov on the Russian
+about the turntable mat exists in a translation by Andrei Pominov

 http://www.vintagethorens.ru/c/m.exe?a=5&s=mats&m=tuning